Read Chapter 19 “Life in The Old World”

 -“How?
 What?” – asked Josephine with a twinkle in her eyes.

 -“They want to trade.
 We have plenty we could trade.
 We just need to find the right moment to corner that girl, who has been talking to us.
 I have a good feeling she would want to get her hands on what we got.” – said Marcus with as much conviction in his voice as he could muster.
-He wasn’t going to give in.
-Not without trying as hard as he could.
-They already got so far.
+He wasn’t going to give in without a try.

-The girl came back, and in that instant, Marcus noticed that she was hiding long blond ponytail under her hoody, which he thought was very pretty.
-The steps she took were small, but she still oozed confidence in the way she put one foot ahead of another.
-Confidence Josephine was desperate to bring back.
+The girl came back, and in that instant, Marcus noticed that she was hiding a long blond ponytail under her hoody, which he thought was very pretty.
+The steps she took were small, but she still oozed confidence in the way she put one foot in front of another.

 -“We are staying here.” – announced the girl.

 -“So we aren’t going to London?” – asked Josephine.

 -“Not yet.
 We have a hiding spot not that far from here.”

 -“What about the rest of the group?” – Marcus saw each member of the group dissolve into the thick milky fog.
 The girl ignored his question and begun walking in the opposite direction to the one they were heading.

 -“In a few short minutes, the Down Below army will be here.
 Believe me, you would rather stick with me than be captured.” – the girl barked at Josephine and Marcus who didn’t budge even an inch.

 Josephine grabbed Marcuse’s hand.
 Her palm was sweating, and in that instant, Marcus knew that he needed to do everything in his power to get them out of this shamble.
 His sister needed him, and he was ready.
 Well, as ready as a ten-year-old kid could have ever been to act without fear and self-doubt that consumed him ever since he could remember.